Dave Mackay: International career

 Aged 22, Mackay made his debut for Scotland on 26 May 1957 in a qualifying game for the 1958 World Cup, against Spain at the Bernabéu Stadium in Madrid.
 Scotland qualified for the tournament in Sweden, with Mackay playing a single game, on 15 June 1958, against France; a 2–1 defeat at the Eyravallen Stadium in Örebro.
 He first captained his country in his third international, on 18 October 1958, in a 3–0 away win against Wales in the British Home Championships.
 The first four of his full caps were when he was with Hearts.
 The remainder were when he was with Tottenham.
 The first of his four international goals was in a friendly game at the Prater Stadium in Vienna on 29 May 1960 in a 3–1 away defeat to Austria.

 His 15th cap was the disastrous 9–3 defeat at Wembley to England in April 1961;.
-Mackay then spent two years out of the side, with Jim Baxter and Pat Crerand usually being the preferred half back pairing.
+Mackay then spent two years out of the side, with Jim Baxter and Paddy Crerand usually being the preferred half back pairing.
 Mackay was recalled two years later in April 1963, again versus England at Wembley, but this time Scotland won 2–1.
 In his two years out the team Mackay missed the entire qualification campaign for the 1962 FIFA World Cup (Scotland were eliminated in a play off by the eventual tournament runners-up, Czechoslovakia).
 Mackay had been incumbent in the half back line for three straight games leading up to the game for Spurs in December 1963 in which he broke his leg.

 He made 22 national appearances, his last coming on 2 October 1965, again in the British Home Championships, a 3–2 away defeat to Northern Ireland.
 His last cap was the only one he collected after the leg break.